Nonprofit Resources for Disaster Recovery

 - Be careful of fraudulent contractors.
 Check credentials and/or check with your insurance company.

-- Register (aka create an account) on the SBA website.
+- Register and complete an application with the U.S. Small Business Administration (SBA), who administers low-interest disaster loans for organizations.
 The account must be registered to an individual to verify identity; the account allows you to file applications online on behalf of your organization.

-- Schedule of Liabilities listing all fixed debts (SBA Form 2202 may be used).
+certification and complete copies of the organization’s three most recent years’ “Statement of Activities” - Schedule of Liabilities listing all fixed debts (SBA Form 2202 may be used)

 - Articles of Incorporation (if incorporated)